Lead Singer Of We Came As Romans, Kyle Pavone, Dead At 28

 Fans of the band We Came as Romans were stunned today by the tragic passing of lead singer Kyle Pavone, who was only 28.
 Pavone was hospitalized last weekend and apparently succumbed to unknown causes.
 His death was publicly announced today by the band via their social media accounts.
-In lieu of flowers, the band requests charitable donations – details to come.
+In lieu of flowers, the band requests charitable donations and details are to come.

 CNN reports that his publicist, Amy Sciaretto, confirmed the singer’s death.
 The band is represented by Atom Splitter PR.